Sitefinity/sitefinity-aspnetcore-mvc-samples/src/rest-sdk/README.md

 * DeleteItem
 * CreateItem

-The API can be split down into two levels:

-* Low level API that works with the argument types directly.
-* High level API that works with C# classes and LINQ expressions that is entirely based on extension methods calling the low-level APIs.
-This makes the code reusable and more maintanable.

 ## The SdkItem class and ISdkItem interface
-The SdkItem class is the base class for working with Sitefinity content.
+The **SdkItem** class is the base class for working with hthe **IRestClient** interface and Sitefinity content.
 It holds the following signature:
 ``` C#

 /// <summary>